 }

-07 Now run register-targets command (OSX/Linux/UNIX) to add the necessary targets, i.e. the EC2 instances running behind the existing Classic Load Balancer, to the new target group created at the previous step (the command does not produce an output):
+07 Run register-targets command (OSX/Linux/UNIX) to add your targets (i.e. the EC2 instances running behind the Classic Load Balancer) to the new target group (the command does not produce an output):

 aws elbv2 register-targets